-Access Sentinel extends the XACML framework that is installed as part of the core ViewDS product's Directory System Agent (DSA).
+Access Sentinel extends the XACML framework that is installed as part of the Directory System Agent (DSA).

 The XACML framework comprises a PDP that accepts authorization decision requests from an internal PEP, which protects the directory from unauthorized access.
 It also includes a PIP, a PAP, and a user interface to the PAP, which is integrated into the ViewDS Management Agent.